 Forward slash naming is a component naming convention that uses forward slashes to create an organized hierarchy for your components.
-For example, if you had primary and secondary buttons with supported states, you could use the forward “/” naming convention like this:
+For example, if you had input fields with supported states, you could use the forward “/” naming convention like this:

-For access to a wider subcategory of “related components” in the instance menu you can combine the last two labels, ie. button type (text) and button status (default), by separating them with a dash instead of a slash.
+For access to a wider subcategory of “related components” in the instance menu you can combine the last two labels, ie. input type (text) and input status (default), by separating them with a dash instead of a slash.
 This is particularly useful for larger categories with many subcategories.
 You can see this in use in the assets panel above.

 Group and organize your components into collections using frames.
 This makes your component names shorter and makes it easier to visualize component relationships.